 So, now is a good to time to ask the reader: With respect to having women serving in the office of elder and/or pastor, has the egalitarian side of the debate met the burden of proof, based on the evidence?

 1. Kevin Madigan and Carolyn Osiek’s Ordained Women in the Early Church: A Documentary History indicates that the practice of having women as deacons in the early church was known, though the practice was more common in the East than the West.
 Regarding women as elders, we have substantially less evidence for the practice, but ironically, for what evidence we do have, it is found more in the West than the East.
 Nevertheless, Madigan and Osiek tells us that, “As is so often the case in Church history, the sources do not tell us what we would most like to know” (p.
 198).
 The terminology of female elder, or presbytera, could simply have referred to an elderly woman; that is, an older woman in the church, or it could have been to designate the wife of a male presbyter.
 It in no way implies that such women “elders” were in the position of necessarily presiding over the sacraments of the church.
 We simply lack the evidence to make a confident judgment as to what such female “presbyters” actually did.
 A 10th century witness in Italy suggests that women priests were known to operate with the blessings of their bishops, but that it is most likely do to the lack otherwise qualified male presbyters.
 So, while the existence of women deacons is clearly evident within the life of the early church, the existence of women presbyters, as understood within the context of how many evangelical churches today understand the role of elder, is difficult to establish.
 The practice of having women serving as presbyters, was normally condemned by early church authors, as such practices were associated with marginal groups, like the Montanists, whose orthodoxy in other areas were suspect.
 Were there exceptions, where orthodox groups had women serving as presbyters?
-Yes, but these exceptions were rare, and we still know very little as to what type of spiritual authority was exercised by such women presbyters.
+Possibly, but these exceptions were rare, and we still know very little as to what type of spiritual authority was exercised by such women presbyters.
+Nearly all of the reports of the early church having women serve as presbyters come from the Middle Ages, several hundred years beyond the period of the early church, making it impossible to confirm such reports.
 Either way, the practice of having women serve in various offices, such as “deacon”, began to steadily decline by the end of the sixth century.
 In summary, in reading Madigan and Osiek it does beg the question as to whether or not the burden of proof for having women serve as presbyters today has been met. ↩

 2. Such is the basic argument found in William Webb’s Slaves, Women & Homosexuals: Exploring the Hermeneutics of Cultural Analysis.
 Webb contends that just as slavery was eliminated, even though the New Testament allows for it, the same situation applies to women in ministry.
 The Gospel paved the way for the elimination of slavery.
 It also therefore paves the way for the elimination of gender discrimination in all levels of church office. ↩